Skip to content

 Many family cars have abandoned diesel power altogether, but you can still find the excellent Ford Focus Estate equipped with the penny-pinching 1.5-litre EcoBlue diesel.
 This 120hp unit won't win any drag races but has enough power to propel you, your passengers and your cargo up to motorway speeds without a fuss.
 Avoid the far end of the accelerator pedal and you'll see sky-high mpg figures and CO2 emissions of less than 100g/km of CO2.

-Browse nearly new Ford Focus Estate cars
+Browse used Ford Focus Estate cars

 Lexus UX – 97g/km CO2